Merkton History, Family Crest & Coats of Arms

 Early Origins of the Merkton family

-Yorkshire at Markington, a village in the Harrogate district which dates back to at least the Domesday Book where it was listed as Merchinton.
+The surname Merkton was first found in Yorkshire at Markington, a village in the Harrogate district which dates back to at least the Domesday Book where it was listed as Merchinton.
 The place name may have been derived from the Old English word Merce + tun, combined to mean "farmstead of the Mercians."
 Alternatively, the place name could have meant "farmstead of the boundary-dwellers."
-CITATION[CLOSE]

 Early History of the Merkton family